dlang/DIPs/DIPs/1NNN-AP.md

 If there is no prior work to be found, it must be explicitly noted here.

 ## Description
-I propose that ETO will work in the following contexts:
+I propose that ETI will work in the following contexts:

 #### 1. Assignment statements.
-Assigning to a variable with a known type should allow ETO.
+Assigning to a variable with a known type should allow ETI.
 ```d
 enum A{ a,b,c,d; }